-Maximise warmth in the Banstead area by letting the sunlight in during the day.
+Maximise warmth by letting as much sunlight as possible into your Woldingham home during the day.
 This means opening the curtains at the right time and drawing them at night.
-Thicker curtains will preserve warmth during the night but won’t restrict airflow while open.
-Bifold doors prove especially useful because of the clear double glazing and thin frames that offer a clear path for the sunlight to enter.
+Bifold doors and aluminium windows with slim frames are especially effective at maximising sunlight and thus natural heat.
+This is because they allow for maximum double glazing and a clear path for sunlight to enter.

 Check for Draughts

-Do you feel a chill even with the windows closed?
+Do you feel a chill even with the windows are closed?
 If so, you may have a draught coming in.
-About 10 per cent of heat in the average home escapes through the windows and doors, but this figure may rise due to an old or improper fixture.
-At Dorwyn Ltd, we fit uPVC windows, uPVC doors and composite doors with a tight finish through expert craftsmanship.
-This will ensure your property stays as warm as possible.
+About 10 per cent of heat in the average home escapes through windows and doors, but this figure may rise due to an old or improper fixture.
+At Dorwyn Ltd, our expert craftsmanship ensures all uPVC windows, composite doors and other products have a tight finish to prevent draughts and heat loss.

 Replace Single Glazing

-Older homes tend to feature a blend of single and double-glazed windows.
-These single-glazed panels will lose more heat than double glazing because they lack the additional layer and argon gas that improves efficiency.
-For this reason, installing new uPVC windows or bifold doors will likely transform your space for extra comfort in the wintery seasons.
+Older homes in Woldingham tend to feature a blend of single and double-glazed windows.
+Single-glazed panels lose more heat than double glazing because they lack the additional layer and argon gas that improves efficiency.
+For this reason, upgrading your glazing will keep your home warmer.

 Consider Composite Doors

-UPVC doors act as superb insulators, but composite doors take things a step further for optimal security and energy efficiency.
-These innovative products from Solidor boast an insulated timber core that maintains the temperature inside your Banstead property – working as a barrier that cold air simply can’t penetrate.
-Should an accident or act of vandalism occur, the glass stays in the frame so that you lose less heat while waiting for professional aid.
+Composite doors offer the best in home security and energy efficiency.
+Innovative products from Solidor boast an insulated timber core that maintains the temperature inside your property – working as a barrier that cold air simply can’t penetrate.
+Furthermore, should an accident or act of vandalism occur, damaged glass stays in the frame, so you lose less heat while waiting for professional aid.

-It isn’t just about getting new double glazing, bifold doors, uPVC windows or uPVC doors.
-If you own a conservatory with a glass roof, then you may lose a considerable amount of thermal energy through the ceiling.
-Our locally trusted fitters install warm conservatory and orangery roofs across Banstead, using the finest products from Guardian Building Systems.
+It isn’t just about getting new double glazing, bifold doors, uPVC windows or aluminium windows.
+If you own a conservatory with a glass roof, you may lose a considerable amount of thermal energy through the ceiling.
+Our locally trusted fitters install warm conservatory and orangery roofs across Woldingham, using the finest products from Guardian Building Systems.